diallos2/Transfer-Learning-Model-Fine-Tuning/README.md

 The project compared the performance of:
 * Frozen pretrained features
 * Fully fine-tuned pretrained features
 It was found that fine-tuning generally improved classification performance by allowing the pretrained ImageNet representations to better adapt to handwritten character recognition.
+The fine-tuned unfrozen features model achived a test accurary of **92.55%** compared to **88.98%** for the model with frozen features